mangalam-research/salve/README.rst

     $ bin/salve-simplify [input] [output]

 The `[input]` parameter should be the RNG to simplify.
-The `[output]` parameter should be where to put the simplification.
+The `[output]` parameter should be where to save the simplification.
 The output must then be converted to JavaScript code::

     $ xsltproc tools/rng-to-js.xsl [simplified rng] > [js]